Tony-Starkus/semanaJS-expert-2021/README.md

 # semana_js_expert_2021

-Four days of advanced javascript with Erick Wendel.
+## Four days of advanced javascript with Erick Wendel.

-Day 01 -> We created a chat like WeChat app.
+## The main project in this week is to create a chat app like WeChat.